cubasve/Bits/README.md

 - **Improve the navbar styling:**

 - **Improve the app for mobile screens:**

   - Make {user.name}'s Habits its own line or remove it completely for mobile screens

+- Add examples of common habits (ex. exercise, read, etc.) for new users